Pavement Licence

 Planning permission for removable furniture is not required.

-The Council must ensure that the public’s right to use the highway is not detrimentally affected if a licence is granted to operate a licensed area on the pavement.
+The Local Authority must ensure that the public’s right to use the highway is not detrimentally affected if a licence is granted to operate a licensed area on the pavement.

 The area must be located, designed and managed in a way that takes into account the needs of all highway users, including disabled people.

-It is recommended that you liaise with neighbouring businesses and occupiers prior to applying to the licensing authority to address any potential issues in your application.
+It is recommended that you liaise with neighbouring businesses and occupiers prior to applying to the Local Authority to address any potential issues in your application.

 Who can apply for a pavement licence?